Female bodybuilding: 1990–1999

-2000–2010
+2000–2009

-The IFBB introduced several changes to Ms. Olympia in 2000.
-The first change was that Ms. Olympia contest would no longer be held as a separate contest, instead became part of the "Olympia Weekend" in Las Vegas and held the day before the men's show.
-The second change was when heavyweight and lightweight classes where added.
+In 2000, the International Federation of BodyBuilding and Fitness (IFBB) introduced three major changes to the professional female bodybuilding division.
+The first change was the introduction of weight classes (lightweight and heavyweight).
+The second was the Ms. Olympia would no longer be held a separate contest, instead becoming part of the Joe Weider's Olympia Fitness & Performance Weekend and held the day before the Mr. Olympia.
 The third change was the new judging guidelines for presentations were introduced.
 A letter to the competitors from Jim Manion (chairman of the Professional Judges Committee) stated that women would be judged on healthy appearance, face, makeup, and skin tone.
 The criteria given in Manion's letter included the statement "symmetry, presentation, separations, and muscularity BUT NOT TO THE EXTREME!"